drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/report.md

 ![alt text](image-2.png)

-**Discussion**: By setting the right data types upfront, memory usage dropped from ~85.18 MB to ~58.28 MB for the same 200,000 rows — about a 31.6% reduction.
+**Discussion**: By setting the right data types, memory usage dropped from ~85.18 MB to ~58.28 MB for the same 200,000 rows — about a 31.6% reduction.
 The biggest savings came from columns like `Registration State` and `Plate Type` which have very few unique values but repeat a lot.
 This kind of column benefits the most from being stored as `category`.

 ---

 ### 🔹 Strategy 4: Sampling

 **What it does**: Instead of working with all 10.8 million rows, we just load the first 1,000,000 rows using `nrows=1000000` in Pandas and Polars.
 For Dask, we use `frac=0.1` to randomly pull 10% of the data.
-We also timed all three libraries to see how fast each one handles this.

 **Why it matters**: When you're still exploring the data or testing your code, you don't need to run everything on the full dataset every time.
 A 1-million-row sample is still big enough to be useful but loads way faster, which saves a lot of time during development.